Performance chart

 Fund highlights

-The New Zealand Growth Fund returned -2.4% for February, compared to its benchmark of -3.0%.
-Key performers were a2 Milk (+37%) and Vista (+18%) after releasing strong results during the month.
+The New Zealand Growth Fund returned -2.7% in April, compared to its benchmark of -3.0%.

 Portfolio Team